uit-no/research-software.uit.no/content/index/office-hours.md

 +++
 +++

-## Welcome to office hours wednesdays 13-15
+## Welcome to office hours Wednesdays 13-15

 Need help with anything code related?
 Visit us during our office hours.
 Every Wednesday 13:00 - 15:00 in [room A209 in